f2-b2/sqlalchemy-challenge/README.md

     * For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.

     * For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

-#### Hints

-    * Join the station and measurement tables for some of the queries.

-    * Use the Flask jsonify function to convert your API data to a valid JSON response object.